 • the Aboriginal Legal Service NSW/ACT

-• the ACT Law Society’s Legal Advice Bureau or the Pro Bono Clearing House
+• the ACT Law Society’s Pro Bono Clearing House

 • any other entity approved by the Council of the ACT Law Society.